GenBurnside/node-serialport-easywrite/README.md

-# node-serialport-easywrite
+#node-serialport-easywrite
-Easy way to write string data to serial port
+npm package to easily write string data to a serial port